MartinPereiraDev/Gallery/README.md

 # Apps

 ## art_space
-for load and download files
+Art Space is a app with users can expose his works of art load and download files
 The files up only 'jpg' and 'png'

 ## employee
-Admin django for manage employees use of admin-django
+Employee is the app, for manage of employee the gallery, use of 'admin-django' personalized for this tasks